pslyman/Pizza-Dough-Calculator/README.md

 - Percentages are calculated against the flour.
 Each ingredient has a percentage, then there is a total percentage.
 - Using all the information from above, the weight can be determined.
 Either size or weight is needed, and the calculator can derive the information it needs from there.

-# Calculator Service

-### Context
+# Context

-1. Within the Calculator tab if the user inputs valid values, those values are assigned to variables within the `Calculator` service.
+Within the Calculator tab if the user inputs valid values, those values are assigned to variables within the `Calculator` service.

-### Constructor
+# Constructor

-2. The constructor within the Calculator class does some initialization, creating objects using the Conversions class constructor.
+The constructor within the Calculator class does some initialization, creating objects using the Conversions class constructor.
 At first they are initialized with 0 ounces (starting point for weight), and 0 teaspoons (starting point for volume).

 ```
 this.prefermentFlour = new Conversions("Flour", 0, 0);